-The Membership Committee of the Wake County Continuum of Care (CoC) is currently accepting applications from homeless system service providers for six (6) elected seats on the Continuum of Care Governing Board.
+The Membership Committee of the Wake County Continuum of Care (CoC) is currently accepting applications from homeless system partners, such as but not limited to representatives from school districts, medical providers, mainstream benefits, faith community, business community, criminal justice, and court systems, for six (6) elected seats on the Continuum of Care Governing Board.
 The Governing Board is responsible for providing overall direction and leadership for the CoC so that it can effectively carry out its mission of planning, developing, and implementing comprehensive and coordinated strategies across funding sources and systems to address homelessness in Raleigh/Wake County.

 The vision of the Wake CoC is to ensure that homelessness is rare, brief, and non-recurring.
 We will achieve this vision through our shared values and actions.

 - Engage community leaders to develop and implement comprehensive strategies to reduce and end homelessness in Raleigh/Wake County

 - Assess the performance of the CoC; identify gaps; develop and implement strategies to address gaps and improve the overall CoC performance

 - Consult with the Collaborative Applicant and HMIS Lead to develop, follow, and update the Governance Charter as needed

 - Recommend to the CoC for a vote, any amendments as they arise

 - Approve the CoC HMIS data privacy plan, data security plan, and data quality plan